-Early morning, whole cluster, hand harvesting was implemented in the making of the Rose’.
-The grapes were destemmed and placed into an 80 hectoliter tank press to rest for 12 hours under a blanket of dry ice.
+Early morning, whole cluster, hand-harvesting was implemented in the making of the Rose’.
+The grapes were destemmed and placed into an 80-hectoliter tank press to rest for 12 hours under a blanket of dry ice.
 After 12 hours the free run juice was drained to a tank, no pressing was done.
-The wine was cold settled for two days then racked off the sediment to another tank.
+The wine was cold settled for two days then racked off the sediment and moved to another tank.
 The juice was analyzed and additions made including a Burgundian yeast selection called RC212.
 The juice was then placed into neutral French oak barrels and the fermentation began.
 Fermentation lasted about 3 weeks after which the barrels were topped and SO2 added.
-The barrels then remained in the cellar, aging for 4 months.
+The barrels then remained in the cellar, aging for four months.